 - corporate risk management arrangements are mature and corporate training is refreshed annually with different approaches being used to ensure continual improvement in skill sets and competencies. - a fundamental review of corporate insurance cover took place in 2010/11 to consider current and future risks and costs of insurance relative to those risks.
 The review was considered by Corporate Management Team and whilst most of the portfolio remained unchanged, decisions were taken to enhance cover in some areas and raise excesses on motor insurances and establish an internal fund to meet the self-insured costs as this was likely to be cheaper over the long term.
-No other changes in insurance cover have taken place in 2011/12.
+No other changes in insurance cover have taken place in 2012/13, but further savings to be achieved from increasing excesses on fleet are being considered for 2013/14.

-11. Incident at Marlie Farm
+12. Incident at Marlie Farm

 The Health and Safety Executive (HSE) undertook a review of the work undertaken by East Sussex Fire & Rescue Service following the incident at Marlie Farm, East Sussex on 3 December 2006 where two personnel from East Sussex Fire & Rescue Service tragically lost their lives.
 A formal letter was received from the HSE on 19 March 2008 raising concerns on matters relating to operational communication to station personnel, operational training and risk management arrangements.
 A formal action plan was agreed to ensure all issues raised have been, or are being substantially resolved, within the timescale set by the Health and Safety Executive.
 The Health and Safety Executive reviewed the final position and approved the actions taken which demonstrated that ESFRS met all the concerns raised.
-Civil claims are being handled via our insurers.
+Civil claims are being handled via our insurers with the outcome of the Civil Court proceedings taking place in February /March 2013 expected later in 2013/14.

-12. Equality and Diversity
+13. Equality and Diversity